 What is an IP address?

 An IP address is relatively simple thing.
-It’s a collection of numbers and symbols assigned to your computer network interface.
-Whenever you access anything online, or on another network your device needs to send and receive data; your IP address acts like a literal address, helping this data leave and arrive appropriately.
+It’s a collection of numbers assigned to your computer network interface.
+Whenever you access anything online, or on another network, your device needs to send and receive data.
+If we think of data as like an FedEx package, your IP address acts like a physical address, helping this package leave and arrive appropriately.
 Every online action involves an exchange of IP addresses, your device learns the IP of who it’s connecting with, and they learn yours.
 It’s like ordering a pizza; you need to know the number to call so you can place your order, but you also need to give them your home address, so they can deliver your order to the right place.

 IP addresses save us manually moving data and online information from device to device with CDs, memory cards and other external storage.
 We all need the power of IP addresses to access a shared file, send an email or search Google.
 It’s easy to forget how important this little string of numbers can be!
 IP addresses are vital to computing technology, and they come in many different forms…